AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 ### Analyze results using the dashboard tooling

-After creating, deploying, and testing the rules, you can analyze the results using **Elasticsearch, Logstash, and Kibana (ELK)** dashboard tooling.
-It can parse the AEMCS CDN logs, allowing you to visualize the results in the form of various charts and graphs.
+After creating, deploying, and testing the rules, you can analyze the results using **CDN** logs and **AEMCS-CDN-Log-Analysis-Tooling**.
+The tooling provides a set of dashboards to visualize the results for Splunk and ELK (Elasticsearch, Logstash, and Kibana) stack.

-Dashboard tooling can be cloned directly from the [AEMCS-CDN-Log-Analysis-ELK-Tool GitHub repository](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) and follow the steps to install and load the **Traffic Filter Rules (including WAF)** dashboard.
+The tooling can be cloned from the [AEMCS-CDN-Log-Analysis-Tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling) GitHub repository.
+Then, follow the instructions to install and load the **CDN Traffic Dashboard** and **WAF Dashboard** dashboards for your preferred observability tool.

+In this tutorial, let's use the ELK stack.
+Follow the [ELK Docker container for AEMCS CDN Log Analysis](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling/blob/main/ELK/README.md) instructions to set up the ELK stack.

 - After loading the sample dashboard, your Elastic dashboard tool page should look like the following: